VasilijeJukic01/2048-CV-Bot/README.md

 ## How it works?

 ### 1. Looking at the Game (Screen Capture)
 The bot takes a screenshot of the 2048 grid using a tool called pyautogui.
 Think of it like the bot snapping a photo of your screen where the game is.
-It uses the coordinates from CONFIG section to know exactly where to look.
+It automatically detects grid coordinates to know exactly where to look.

 ### 2. Understanding the Grid (Color Detection)
 The bot looks at the colors in the screenshot to figure out which numbers are in each cell.
 For example, a light beige color might mean a "2" while orange means "16".
 It checks the average color of each square, then matches these colors to a list it knows, like COLOR_MAP in the code.